Trademark Prices in South Korea

 Trademark applications are filed with the Korean Intellectual Property Office (KIPO).

 South Korea is also a member state to the Madrid Protocol.
 Thus, the extension of an international registration of a trademark via the Madrid System is possible for this country.
-For further information regarding our services for trademark filing through the Madrid System click here.
+We offer services for trademark filing through the Madrid System.

 Although use of a trademark prior to the application is not required for it to register, it may be useful in case an objection is raised on the grounds of lack of distinctiveness, as it may help overcome the objection by proving that the trademark has acquired distinctiveness.